Environment | Value natural resources

 Llantaton: Tire collection (Americas)

 This program aims to recover and recycle used tires to minimize their environmental impact.
 The main strength of the project is that it was established through alliances between private companies, government organizations, non-profit organizations and communities to achieve a common goal.
 The program promotes proper and legal disposal of used tires.
-The Program started in 2014 in Mexico and since 2017, in Costa Rica, the program has collected over 1,135 tonnes of tires in Mexico and Costa Rica.
-The collected tires are co-processed in cement kilns or as earth retaining material made of blocks of tires popularly called "llantiones" for slope management and ground improvement in civil engineering works.
+The program, which started in 2014 in Mexico and has launched in Costa Rica in 2017, has collected approximately 1,336 tonnes of tires in the two countries.
+The collected tires are co-processed in cement kilns or used as earth retaining material in the form of blocks of tires popularly called “llantatons” for slope management and ground improvement in civil engineering works.

-Costa Rica has a tire collection program based on annual goals for fulfilling local legal requirement, and under this program Costa Rica has collected from 2015 to 2022 approximately 5,789 tonnes of tires.
+Costa Rica has a tire collection program based on annual goals for fulfilling a local legal requirement, and under this program between 2015 and 2023 Costa Rica collected approximately 10,561 tonnes of tires.

 Industrial Transformation Research Program (Australia)